 Outcome.
 The major outcome of this task is to establish if different strains can share elementary building block even if they are structurally different.
 The existence of such hetero-strain assemblies constitutes an unexpected extension in the prion paradigm and could explain cross species barrier (evocated in task 1.4.5), strain mutation and adaptation phenomenon.

+Synergetic outcome: kinetic model improvement.
+This task will lead to determine if the kinetic model should envisage the emergence of “new” subassemblies initially inexistent (within the strain and field isolate) through the condensation of suPrP structurally different.

 Subtask 1.3.4: The contribution of structural heterogeneity to prion adaptation during cross-species transmission events